YuanYi11/YuanYi11/README.md

 - 👋 Hi, I’m @YuanYi11
-- 👀 I’m interested in ...
+- 👀 I’m interested in front-end development and web3 development
-- 🌱 I’m currently learning python and java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Feel free to reach out to me via email: yuanyi.c20@gmail.com

 <!---
 YuanYi11/YuanYi11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.